mekkablue/Glyphs-Scripts/README.txt

 Put accents on new anchors in all layers: Moves 'acute', 'grave' and 'hookabovecomb' to the 'top_viet' anchor.
 Useful for Vietnamese double accents.
 Assumes that you have top_viet anchors in all layers of circumflex.
 Report top anchors: Report the y positions of all top anchors into the Macro Panel.

+Arabic
+AXt Converter: converts the MacRoman glyph names (used in legacy AXt fonts) into nice names as employed by Glyphs.
+Attention: the script is still a work in progress.
+Suggestions are very welcome in the Wiki: https://github.com/mekkablue/Glyphs-Scripts/wiki/AXt-Converter

 Components
 Replace components: relinks components in selected glyphs to a new source glyph.
 Needs Vanilla.
 Delete all components: Deletes ALL components in selected glyphs.
 Be careful.